 How to use the Re.imagining Activism Toolkit

-The Toolkit consists of:
+The Toolkit consists of two parts.

-Following demand from the Smart CSOs network, the Introductory Modules are intended as a guide for civil society thinkers, activists, and change agents who are introducing ideas around the Great Transition and system change strategies to fairly new, albeit “warm”, audiences.
+Following demand from the Smart CSOs network, the Introductory Modules are intended as a guide for civil society thinkers, activists, and change agents who are introducing ideas around the Great Transition and systems change strategies to fairly new, albeit “warm”, audiences.